modvsepr/scanstuff/README.md

-# Project Title
+# Scanstuff

-Scanstuff - A minimal code for fixing scanned notes
+A minimal code for fixing scanned notes

 ## Description